 *Also Read: Visit and Stay Outside Hoi An

 Street Vendors & Parks

 Street vendors are everywhere in HCMC selling ice-creams, noodles or local snacks.
 The women wear the traditional Vietnamese conical hat.

 I enjoyed walking around in downtown HCMC – avenues lined with trees which provided some respite from the heat and many parks with more trees – undoubtedly, provided more greenery to the city.
 The locals especially the youngsters would hang out at the parks, eating street food and ice cream.

-Are you planning a trip to Ho Chi Minh City soon?
-How about booking your accommodation here?
+Planning a trip to Ho Chi Minh City soon?
+Let’s book your accommodation here:

 This post contains affiliate links, which means that if you click through and make a purchase, I will receive a small commission, at no extra cost to you.
 All opinions shared in this post are my own.